scaleinnotech/Learn.MakerCloud_en/docs/ch5_publish/python/publish_python.md

 ```
 When finished, return to the project homepage of MakerCloud.
-You can see the key-value pair messages from python in the real-time data viewer.
+You should see the key-value pair messages from python in the real-time data viewer.

 ![img_6.png](img/img_6.png){:width="70%"}